TheGoodFella/pigeon/README.md

 * mysql

 Pigeon does not include these modules out of the box so you must have them installed for Pigeon to work.

+Pigeon should stop to talk about himself in third person.